Call 561-272-0800

 How Do You Prevent a Cannabis Relapse?

-Preventing a cannabis relapse involves setting clear goals, identifying triggers, developing healthy coping mechanisms, and establishing social support.
+You can prevent a cannabis relapse by setting clear goals, identifying triggers, developing healthy coping mechanisms, and establishing social support.

 • Set Clear Goals: Establish your reasons for staying cannabis-free and set specific goals to help maintain focus and motivation.